 Ryan Field in Evanston, Illinois is known as the “Wrigley Field” of college football.
 It doesn’t quite have the history of the Cubs, but boasts a very classic and old school stadium atmosphere.
 For a while now, NU has been calling themselves Chicago’s Big Ten Team.
 Attempts to market this slogan are popping up around the city, and the evidence is beginning to show with more rumps in the seats in Evanston.
 Perhaps because Chicagoans are slowly realizing that Northwestern is true Big Ten football.
 It’s the real deal, especially lately.

 Northwestern has become a fixture in the postseason and has played the role of spoiler very well.
 Ryan Field (formally Dyche Stadium) is set in the first city north of Chicago and it rests a few short blocks from Lake Michigan.
-The setting is lovely and deserves a better rap.
-Admittedly, the fans decked in purple are often found in the parking lot tailgating with wine and cheese (not exactly power food), but that is part of the quaint charm of this place.
-The fans are definitely fair weather.
-Sellouts are usually the cause of other fans traveling and filling a third of the stadium.
-But, Northwestern can pull its own weight.
+The setting is lovely and from the upper deck, you can see the sparkling skyline of Chicago.